marketempower/laravel-multitenant/README.md

     }
     ```

-1. Optional Global Override.
+1. Optional __Global Override__.
 If you want to globally override scope, such as for an _Admin_, then add the `isAdmin()` method to your `User` model.
 The `ScopedByTenant` trait will look for this method and automatically override the scope on all queries if this method returns `true`:

     ```php
     /**